dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 - Implement Chunking Judge class and integration with DocumentProcessor
 - Testing and refinement of Chunking Judge

-### Phase 2: Retrieval Judge (Weeks 3-4)
+### Phase 2: Retrieval Judge (COMPLETED)
-- Week 3: Implement Retrieval Judge class and integration with RAGEngine
+- Implemented Retrieval Judge class and integration with RAGEngine
-- Week 4: Testing and refinement of Retrieval Judge
+- Added unit and integration tests for the Retrieval Judge
+- Verified functionality with comprehensive test coverage

 ### Phase 3: Advanced Semantic Chunking (Weeks 5-6)
 - Week 5: Implement SemanticChunker class